Infinity-James/MarvelWow/README.md

 over and over again.

 Introducing: the idea of caching!
-We cache the comic covers so that as you scroll through the feed you can see the bautiful comics (maybe with your own covers) without waiting for ever,
+We cache the comic covers so that as you scroll through the feed you can see the beautiful comics (maybe with your own covers) without waiting for ever.

 ### Dropbox

-When the user wishes to provide a custom image for a comic, if they are anot already, they will be asked to log in to Dropbox where a MarvelWow folder will be created and the personalised comic book cover images will exist.
+When the user wishes to provide a custom image for a comic, if they aren't already, they will be asked to log in to Dropbox where a MarvelWow folder will be created and the personalised comic book cover images will exist.